prody/ProDy/doc/tutorials/ensemble_analysis/index.rst

-.. _REFERENCE:
+.. _ensemble-analysis:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`
+.. use "ensemble-analysis" to refer to this file, i.e. :ref:`ensemble-analysis`

 *******************************************************************************
-TITLE
+Structural Ensemble Analysis
 *******************************************************************************